octokit/source-generator/stage/dotnet/dotnet-sdk-enterprise-cloud/README.md

 		- [pkg.go.dev docs link](https://pkg.go.dev/github.com/octokit/go-sdk-enterprise-server)
 - [source-generator](https://github.com/octokit/source-generator) (the repository that creates these generated SDKs)
 	- Contributions to this repository should take place in source-generator instead, as they'll be distributed here through mechanisms there.
+- For why we're building generative SDKs, see [Why a generated SDK?](#why-a-generated-sdk) below

 ## How do I use it?